The heavens declare the glory of God.

 The Faith of the Canaanite Woman

-23 But he answered her not a word.
+23 But Jesus answered her not a word.

-His disciples came and begged him, “Send her away; for is crying out after us.”
+His disciples came and begged him, “Send her away, for she is crying out after us.”

 25 But she came and worshiped him, saying, “Lord, help me.”